I just said before the break, Harry Reid would not be the focus of a felony investigation.

 Yes, sir.

-Uh my uh my my dad and mom bought me a thing called a Remco Caraville that will allowed me to broadcast in the house as a little toy that allowed me to broadcast in the house on any AM frequency that I set it to.
+My dad and mom bought me a thing called a Remco Caraville that allowed me to broadcast in the house, this little toy that allowed me to broadcast in the house on any AM frequency that I set it to.

-And I could play records and thought his little microphone and they sit around to listen to me.
+And I could play records and Tara's little microphone, and they'd sit around and listen to me.

 I wanted to do that ever since I was eight years old.

-I went down I went to Dallas, Texas when I was sixteen, and I got my first class radio telephone license, which was then a requirement by the Federal Communications Commission.
+I went to Dallas, Texas when I was 16, and I got my first-class radio telephone license, which was then a requirement by the Federal Communications Commission.

 I was down there for six weeks, had to pass all kinds of arduous tests.